 If consumers' valuations of goods are so malleable, then why does one observe stable demand curves in the marketplace?
 A second aspect of the study provides a clue.
-If one looks across the different goods that were sold, one can see that, while absolute values were surprisingly malleable, subjects did seem to have a sensible idea of the relative values of the different goods.
-For example, because the information that was provided about the wine (based on The Wine Advocate magazine) made it obvious which wine was superior, all students priced the relatively fancy bottle of wine-the '96 Hermitage Jaboulet "La Chapelle"-higher than the '98 Cote du Rhone.
+If one looks across the different goods that were sold, one can see that, while absolute values were surprisingly malleable, subjects did seem to have a sensible idea of the relative values of the on The Wine Advocate magazine) made it obvious which wine was superior, all students priced the relatively fancy bottle of wine-the '96 Hermitage Jaboulet "La Chapelle"-higher than the '98 Cote du Rhone.
 The students did not know how much they valued either bottle, as demonstrated by the impact of the arbitrary Social Security number, but they did know that the superior wine was worth more than the inferior wine, and they priced them accordingly.
 A researcher who looked at our data but did not know about the Social Security number manipulation would conclude that these consumers were behaving perfectly in line with economic theory-the more valuable products were indeed priced higher than the less valuable ones.
 But the impact of the Social Security number manipulation shows that valuations, in fact, incorporated a high degree of arbitrariness.